 How Fair Trade Actually Works

-For FLOCERT to be successful, it had to create a popular brand identity.
+For FLOCert to be successful, it had to create a trusted brand identity.
 Without consumer recognition of the symbol of certification, the certification itself would be worthless to the businesses and farmers that have to pay for it.
-Unfortunately, with world recognition came alleged incidents of corruption and a disassociation from the original ideals.
+Unfortunately, with world recognition came alleged incidents of corruption and disassociation from the original ideals.

 Let’s look at one example where the intention and the reality do not line up.
-One of the requirements of Fairtrade International is that certain profits are returned to the farmers in the form of social projects.
-Sounds great in theory, but what actually happens is one of two things: the product makes no extra profit so no money trickles back down the chain – or it does make money, but that money goes to projects without any reliable proof of efficacy, rather than as cash, to those that just need food and mosquito nets.
+One of the requirements of Fairtrade International is that the system returns a share of profits to the farmers in the form of social projects.
+Sounds great in theory, but what actually happens is one of two things: the product makes no extra profit, so no money trickles back down the chain; it does make money, but that money goes to projects without any reliable proof of efficacy.

-There’s a great Wikipedia article that details the issues in the system, and the controversy they inflame, but the short list looks a bit like this:
+There’s an excellent Wikipedia article that details the issues in the system, and the controversy they inflame, but the short list looks a bit like this:

 - Very little money reaches those at the beginning of the supply chain, like the farmers and local distributors, because there’s no set pricing – the price you pay is set at the retail end and does not affect payments down the chain.